The holonomy of a singular leaf: Higher holonomies of singular leaves

 \subsubsection{The higher holonomies for singular foliations coming from a Lie algebroid.}

-We show that if there exists a Lie algebroid defining $ \mathcal F$, then the $n$-th holonomy is obtained by projection from a group morphism associated to this algebroid, introduced by Olivier Brahic and Chenchang Zhu in \cite{Zhu}, that we call the $n$-th BZ holonomy of $ \mathcal F$ near~$L$.
+We show that if there exists a Lie algebroid defining the singular foliation $ \fol{F}$, then the $n$-th holonomy is obtained by projection from a group morphism associated to this algebroid, introduced by Olivier Brahic and Chenchang Zhu in \cite{Zhu}, that we call the $n$-th BZ holonomy of $ \fol{F}$ near~$L$.